Aduard Abbey: History

 The monastery was founded in 1192 at Klaarkamp Abbey near Dokkum (of the filiation of Clairvaux).
 Aduard Abbey in its turn founded Ihlow Abbey in East Frisia in 1231.
 In 1259 Aduard took over Termunten Abbey, at that time still in Menterna, previously a Benedictine double monastery (the nuns were dispatched to a separate establishment, the short-lived Midwolde Abbey).

 Aduard Abbey was considered one of the richest, largest and best-known monasteries in the northern Low Countries.
 From 1245, it had an abbey school.
 At the end of the 14th century discipline relaxed for a time, but was re-established.
 In the abbey's heyday under Abbot Henricus van Rees, in the second half of the 15th century, some 300 monks lived there and played a significant part in the reclamation and cultivation of the land.

 The abbey perished in the wars that accompanied the Reformation.
 In 1580, the buildings, including the priceless library and the monastery archives, were destroyed by fire after an attack by the Geuzes.
 The monks fled to their town house in Groningen.
-Most of the abandoned abbey buildings were soon demolished and the resulting rubble used as a building stone for the inhabitants of the surrounding countryside.
+Most of the abandoned abbey buildings were soon demolished and the resulting rubble used as building stone for the inhabitants of the surrounding countryside.
 The abbey is believed to have been formally dissolved in 1594.
 The last abbot died in 1613.

 The former abbey precinct is identical to the centre of the present village of Aduard.